Shop

 A part of a series of Heilig Hart’s crazy experimental beers, Custodia started as an oud bruin.

 After boiling, he fermented Custodia with a family sourdough culture.
-“My wife makes bread with it,” he said.
+“My wife makes bread with it,” he says.
 “And I make beer with it.”

 The first batch went into foeders for sixteen months and the second in amphoras for four months.